 If psycopg2-binary installation fails with a compiler error, the package requires build tools.
 Install the necessary headers: sudo apt install python3.13-dev, then retry.

-Note for data science workflows: NumPy, Pandas, and scikit-learn may lag behind new releases.
+Data science wheel availability: NumPy, Pandas, and scikit-learn may lag behind new Python releases.
 If installation fails, check the package’s GitHub releases or PyPI package page for 3.13 wheel support.
 Avoid --break-system-packages; use virtual environments for all work.

 Ubuntu 24.04 LTS and 26.04 LTS mark the system Python as externally managed under PEP 668, so pip refuses to write to